Newbie Charity ride Advice

 Totally different animals really, the Giant is an aluminium frame with Shimano 105 components, the Planet X is a carbon frame with Shimano Ultegra components (mainly).

-"Arran, you are like the Tony Benn of smut.
+Personally out of the two I would go for the Planet X but you really need to ride both and see what feels best for you"Arran, you are like the Tony Benn of smut.
 You have never diluted your depravity and always stand by your beliefs.
-You have my respect sir and your wife my pity" :lol:
+You have my respect sir and your wife my pity"

 As it's your first road bike, it's best to try them out and get some advice from a decent shop.
 Buying blind online could leave you with a bike you hate.
 Tell the shop what you're doing so they can advise.

-• Just get lots of hours in the saddle on the road, not in a gym!
-A pal thought he could do London Paris after doing loads of spinning classes and sitting on a gym bike, he did very little road training and now has a black and blue rear end and looks a broken man! :D
+Just get lots of hours in the saddle on the road, not in a gym!
+A pal thought he could do London Paris after doing loads of spinning classes and sitting on a gym bike, he did very little road training and now has a black and blue rear end and looks a broken man!

-Last heard him mumbling about hills and headwinds :lol:
+Last heard him mumbling about hills and headwinds

-Loads of training and enjoy yourself
+Loads of training and enjoy yourself0 -

 You need to train over the winter, building up a base of long, slow rides.
 Commuting to work is a useful way of fitting in the mileage.